 The clinical practice of nuclear medicine is introduced, with emphasis on hospital policies and procedures, radiation safety, and patient care.
 Practical experience is given in observing and applying health care principles.
 10.5 contact hours.

-Prerequisite: RADT 201 and acceptance into the medical imaging with concentration in nuclear medicine technology program.
+Prerequisite: MEDI 201 or RADT 201, and acceptance into the medical imaging with concentration in nuclear medicine technology program.

 Offered: Spring.